A studio space

 As a prize that celebrates east London, we are supported by a network of local partners who provide opportunities for both the prize’s activity and winners.
 These include The British Council, Dulux, The Line, London College of Fashion (LCF), London Legacy Development Corporation (LLDC), University College London (UCL), V&A East and Whitechapel Gallery.

-We will partner with our supporters for the Prize’s event programme and they will also offer academic, archival and other opportunities for the winner during the forming of the winner’s exhibition.
+We partner with our supporters for the Prize’s event programme and they also offer academic, archival and other opportunities for the winners and shortlist.

 Who can enter?